Tapper World Tour: Development

 Tapper World Tour was developed by Square One Studios, a US-based company, located in Phoenix, Arizona.
 It was founded in 2010 by Michelle Bizzarro.
 Tapper World Tour was the company's debut title.
 In Fall of 2011, Square One released two more mobile titles for iOS: The Recycler and Season Pass Football with Steve Overmyer.
 Another title, Shanghai Dragon Club, was in development in 2012.

 Warner Bros.
 Digital Distribution distributed Tapper World Tour for iOS.
 The game was released in March 2011.

 Reception

 Previews

 Preview coverage of the game has been positive.
-Jared Nelson of Touch Arcade said that "we're eager to get our hands on the game to see how the new version plays out on iOS".
+Jared Nelson of Touch Arcade said that he was eager to see new version of the original game playing on iOS.

 IGN'S Levi Buchanan expressed that he was "really excited for the iOS remake from Warner Bros. because Don Bluth – the genius behind two of my favorite arcade games: Dragon's Lair and Space Ace – has been signed to do the art and animation".

 After the 2011 Game Developers Conference, Tapper World Tour was included in PocketGamer's "Top 10 most promising iPhone, iPod touch, and iPad games from GDC 2011" and IGN's "GDC: 5 Great iPhone and iPad Games".